 Many people swear by their favorite brand of HVAC equipment.
 However, in the 60 years we’ve been doing business in Kansas City, we have noticed that proper sizing and quality installation make a much bigger difference in comfort, efficiency, and customer satisfaction.
-Even so, we’ve partnered with Daikin, the leading manfacturer of air conditioning products worldwide.
+Even so, we’ve partnered with Daikin, the leading manufacturer of air conditioning products worldwide.
 Although we sell other brands.
-Daikin is our favorite because of their commitment to quality, customer service, and manufacturing here in the United States.
+Daikin is our favorite because of its commitment to quality, customer service, and manufacturing here in the United States.

 How to choose a new A/C system